BCLibraries/burns-exhibits/content/The-Object-in-the-Archives/_index.md

 title: "Introduction"

 # Title of exhibit
-exhibit_title: "Object in the Archive"
+exhibit_title: "The Object in the Archive"

 date: 2019-04-18T14:19:50-04:00